Teacher’s Village – Honorable Mention!

 That’s not birds dying… that’s our marketing team singing because we’ve received an Honorable Mention!

 Client: KSS Architects

-While the concept of charter schools has become reality, the new idea of teachers and education-based communities as purveyors of urban renaissance requires a new incarnation of a public-private partnership – such as the one developed by Ron Beit, CEO of the RBH Group, Newark.
-To fulfill its vision and mission, RBH — as leaders in real estate financing, development and management services, acquired 77 different parcels of land along 11 blighted blocks of Halsey and William Streets.
-In a complex, virtually one of a kind public-private partnership, development assistance and financial backing came from a wide variety of financial and lending institutions, individual investors, and city, state and federal governments.
+While the concept of charter schools have become a reality, the new idea of teachers and education-based communities as purveyors of urban renaissance requires a new incarnation of a public-private partnership – such as the one developed by Rob Beit, CEO of the RBH Group, Newark.
+To fulfill its vision and mission, RBH – as leaders in real estate financing, development, and management services, acquired 77 different parcels of land along 11 blighted blocks of Halsey and William Streets.
+In a complex, virtually one of a kind public-private partnership, development assistance and financial backing came from a wide variety of financial and lending institutions, individual investors, and city, state, and federal governments.
 The project also received one of the largest residential Urban Transit Hub Tax Credit allocations in the State of New Jersey.
 The amalgamation of these financial arrangements resulted in the $150 million needed for the eight-building project.

 The Halsey Street corridor and neighborhood, also known as an enclave for galleries and artists, is surrounded by five universities and is in close proximity to public transportation.
 To be ideally situated in an area conducive to creativity and higher education, RBH proposed a built solution to add re-vamped primary education to the mix – with the addition of one big, previously overlooked component – the community of teachers needed to not just sustain the schools, but to both anchor and drive the surrounding community forward.